SolEarn-1-0/SolEarn-Frontend/README.md

     3. Organization account creation: Organizations can create accounts for their employees.

-Interaction: SolEarn is user-friendly and easy to use.
+<h1>Interaction:</h1> SolEarn is user-friendly and easy to use.
 Businesses can interact with SolEarn through a web interface, which provides access to the dashboard and payroll features.
 Employees can interact with SolEarn through a web interface, which provides access to their account balance and transaction history.
 Architecture: SolEarn is a decentralized application built using Solana's Rust programming language, React and many other libraries and frameworks.
 SolEarn uses Solana's smart contract technology to manage employee accounts and process payments.
 SolEarn also uses Solana's token technology to manage cryptocurrencies and facilitate transactions.
 SolEarn's architecture ensures fast and secure transactions with low fees.
-Future Improvements: SolEarn's future improvements include:
+<h1>Future Improvements:</h1> SolEarn's future improvements include:

     1. Automated tax withholding: SolEarn will be enhanced to automatically withhold taxes from employee payments and remit them to the relevant tax authorities.